jared-hughes/DesThree/README.md

 3. Open https://www.desmos.com/calculator/nsc51uz3v1 to test it!
 You should see 9 blue-ish boxes moving up and down.
 4. Updates should be handled automatically.
 If you want to check early for updates, click <kbd>Check for userscript updates</kbd> on the Tampermonkey extension icon.

+Please report any bugs here on the [Github issues tracker](https://github.com/jared-hughes/DesThree/issues/) or discuss on the [Unofficial Desmos Discord](https://discord.gg/vCBupKs9sB) at #programming.

 ## Usage

 DesThree will automatically load in *every* graph you load with the userscript enabled, and at present, it completely covers the normal 2D graph.